C'est l'amour: Critical reception

 According to Elia Habib, an expert of French charts, "C'est l'amour" has "very nice sounds", a "humorous" tone and enjoys "good humor".
 The theme of love is here, ironically, used in all its facets.
 In the verses, after expressing an idea in the form of a question or an exclamation, the words "C'est l'amour" are chanted as being the cause of each idea previously mentioned.
 Two reviews from Music & Media described the song as a "repetitive and square pop ditty", and an "electro-funk with a dash of Latin rhythm and some sleezy low-key vocals [that] make this some of the most mature and original music to come out of Belgium for quite some time.
 The arrangement is highly disciplined, keeping the backing down to basics and allowing the semi-spoken vocals to set the atmosphere".

-Chart performances
+Chart performance

-In France, "C'est l'amour" went to number 26 on the SNEP singles chart on 19 September 1987, climbed almost every week and entered the top ten four weeks later; it peaked at number two twice, being unable to dislodge Los Lobos's big hit "La Bamba" which was atop then.
+In France, "C'est l'amour" entered at number 26 on the SNEP singles chart on 19 September 1987, climbing up almost every week thereafter and entering the top ten four weeks later; it peaked at number two twice, being unable to dislodge Los Lobos's big hit "La Bamba" which was at the top then.
 It totaled 14 weeks in the top ten and fell off the chart (top 50) after 24 weeks.
-It was certified Gold disc by the Syndicat National de l'Édition Phonographique.
-In addition, it charted in Belgium for five weeks on the Waloon chart, with a peak at number 24.
-On the European Hot 100 Singles, it debuted at number 49 on 3 October 1987 and reached a peak of number 20 in its 16th week and remained on the chart for 22 weeks.
+It was certified Gold by the Syndicat National de l'Édition Phonographique.
+In addition, it charted in Belgium for five weeks on the Walloon chart, with a peak at number 24.
+On the European Hot 100 Singles chart, it debuted at number 49 on 3 October 1987 and reached a peak of number 20 in its 16th week and remained on the chart for 22 weeks.